 Neha Arora grew up without family holidays; her father is blind and mother is a wheelchair user.
 Her goal when she left her corporate career to create Planet-Abled was to make travel accessible for people with disabilities, one trip at a time.
 Planet-Abled provides accessible travel solutions and leisure excursions for people with different disabilities, providing the only organization in the world where people of all disabilities mix together into one group and travel together.

 18. DeafJourney (Lily)

-Lily is a proud Deaf Asian-American woman and Washington, D.C., native with an extreme case of wanderlust.
-She works full-time, but maximizes her vacation time by traveling around the world.
+Lily is a proud Deaf Asian-American woman living in Southern California with an extreme case of wanderlust.
+She works full-time but maximizes her vacation time by traveling around the world.
 She shares her travel experiences, helpful tips, beautiful photographs, and videos from her journeys to try to empower and give back to the Deaf community, showing that they have possibilities to accomplish what they want to do in life, break barriers, and fulfill their dreams.

 Read next: Plan a trip to Washington DC with this expert guide

 19. Flight of the Travel Bee (Cherie King)